-I did a little scouting two nights ago looking for newly hatched bagworms on cedar trees.
+A couple of days ago, I did a little scouting of trees to see if I could find newly hatched bagworms.
 Sure enough, they are out!
-You have to really look in order to see them because they are still small - about a 1⁄4 inch in size.
+You have to look close in order to see them because they are still small - about a 1⁄4 inch in size.